Q: What do you do?

 Q: Can I support my own campaign?

 Absolutely not!
 Not only does doing so risk tearing a hole in the time-space continuum, any pledges where the name on the supporter's PayPal account and the name on the venture's PayPal account are the same might cause PayPal to cancel your venture's account, making it impossible to receive or withdraw funds.
 Not cool.
 PayPal really will check names and credit card numbers to make sure that this doesn’t happen, so don’t be tempted.
 Even more worrying - PayPal might not detect these dodgy payments until after your campaign has reached its deadline, at which point it may suspend your account, leaving you high and dry with no access to your hard-won pledges.
 The moral of the story: please don't try to pledge support to your own campaign.
+NB: Please bear this in mind when adding members to your venture team - team members cannot make pledges to your campaign.

 Q: What are the featured campaigns and how can I be one?